GlocalDesign/MastodonART/Guidelines_and_CoC.md

 <h2>Mastodon.ART CoC Summary</h2>

-<p>The following guidelines are not a legal document, and final interpretation is up to the administration of Mastodon.ART; they are here to provide you with an insight into the site & moderation policies:</p>
+<p>Mastodon.ART is a separate & independent instance & is not affiliated with the Mastodon organization.
+The following guidelines are not a legal document, and final interpretation is up to the administration of Mastodon.ART; they are here to provide you with an insight into the site & moderation policies:</p>

 <ol>
 <h3>Mastodon.ART'ists</h3>

 <li>All content is ⓒ each artist & cannot be distributed or used without prior permission by the respective Mastodon.ART artist.</li>
 <li>Mastodon.art doesn't monetize or profit off of your personal information—your information is never for sale.</li>
       <li>Artists, by using this site you understand that it is not a backup or permanent repository for your information, statuses or media — additionally, your media was <u>downsized</u> on original upload & is <b>not exportable</b> at this time upon transferring to new instance</li>